LiLinze-super-resolution/EARFA/README.md

 |:-----------------------------------------------------|:-------------------------------------------:|
 | DIV2 (800 training images, 100 validation images)    | Set5 + Set14 + BSD100 + Urban100 + Manga109 |

+You can download the training and test datasets from the dataset, but if you want to train EARFA through this code, you need to refer to BasicSR to process the datasets into sub-datasets.

-- You can download Train datasets and test datasets from [datasets](https://www.aliyundrive.com/s/ZDUy4uLfCVF), but if you want to train EARFA by this code, you need to refer [BasicSR](https://github.com/XPixelGroup/BasicSR) to make sub-datasets form [datasets](https://www.aliyundrive.com/s/ZDUy4uLfCVF).
+- You can download the training and test datasets from [datasets](https://www.aliyundrive.com/s/ZDUy4uLfCVF), but if you want to train EARFA through this code, you need to refer to [BasicSR](https://github.com/XPixelGroup/BasicSR) to process [datasets](https://www.aliyundrive.com/s/ZDUy4uLfCVF) into sub-datasets.
 - Download training and testing datasets and put them into the corresponding folders of `datasets/`.
 See [datasets](datasets/README.md) for the detail of the directory structure.

 ## Models